etienneabassi/etienneabassi.github.io/_pages/projects.md

 ## ** Influence of social context and musical syntax in processing musical conversations

-This project explores how **social context and musical structure** influence the way we understand **music in noisy environments**.
+This project explores how **social context and musical structure** influence the way we process music.
 Our goals include:

 - Exploring how **musical interactions** support perception, similar to conversations in speech
 - Studying how the structure of music helps the brain **predict and organize sound**